Search

 You can easily switch between those configs by running tests with --env option.
 To run the tests only for Firefox you just need to pass --env firefox as an option:

-php vendor/bin/codecept run acceptance --env firefox
+php vendor/bin/codecept run Acceptance --env firefox

 To run the tests in all browsers, list all the environments:

-php vendor/bin/codecept run acceptance --env chrome --env firefox
+php vendor/bin/codecept run Acceptance --env chrome --env firefox

 The tests will be executed 3 times, each time in a different browser.